astrorafael/spectralcolors/README.md

 * [Adafruit Mini Color TFT with Joystick FeatherWing](https://www.adafruit.com/product/3321)
 * [Adafruit Bluefruit LE SPI Friend - Bluetooth Low Energy (BLE)](https://www.adafruit.com/product/2633)

-## Features

-The main features of this release are:
-* Reads AS7262 & OPT3001 sensors
-* Display sensor readings on a color mini TFT display (bar graph in case of AS7262).
-* A simple menu system allows you to configurate AS7262 gain & exposure time.
-* Accumulate AS7262 readings (2x, 4x, 8x, 16x factors) for very low lighting conditions.
-* Sends readings by Bluetooth and optionally by serial port.

 ## Limitations

-As the Arduino Nano flash memory is almost full (99,92%), we cannot include features like:
+As the Arduino Nano flash memory is almost full (99%), we cannot include features like:

 * commands via BT or serial port to configure the device in the same way as done from the TFT desplay.
 * a better menu system